axelcurmi/vagrant-sealfs-secube-runc/README.md

 /data/mount-secube.sh   # mounts the SEcube into '/media/SECube'
 /data/umount-secube.sh  # unmounts the SECube
 /data/prep-sealfs.sh    # executes the 'prep' tool from the SealFS toolkit (keysize and boolean value for SEcube need to be provided as arguments)
-/data/mount-sealfs.sh   # mounts the SealFS into '/var/log/GKE'
-/data/umount-sealfs.sh  # unmounts the SealFS
+/data/verify-sealfs.sh  # executes the 'verify' tool from the SealFS toolit /data/mount-sealfs.sh   # mounts the SealFS into '/var/log/GKE' /data/umount-sealfs.sh  # unmounts the SealFS